 - Their audience aligns with yours, and they want to promote their services directly to your supporters.

 As with any corporate philanthropy initiative, the benefits go both ways!
-By purchasing ads and financially supporting your nonprofit, the sponsor receives the opportunity to connect with your audience and strengthen its reputation.
-They might share the ads on their platforms, too.
+Your sponsor might share the ads on their platforms, too.
 This can bring exposure to your nonprofit and its sponsors.

-The reason this type of nonprofit advertising works so well is that influencers have loyal audiences.
-They’ve built credibility, and their followers trust what they have to say.
+Social media influencers who have an affinity for charitable missions can partner with their favorite nonprofits to promote the causes near to their hearts.
+This type of nonprofit advertising works well because influencers have loyal audiences, they’ve built credibility, and their followers trust what they have to say.

 Steps for Creating An Eye-Catching Nonprofit Ad